charmoniumQ/PROBE/docs/benchmark_suite/README.md

   We run a consistent set of benchmarks on a single machine over all provenance tools.

 - *A predictive performance model for provenance tools*:
-  The performance overhead of a single provenance collector varies from <1% to 23% [@muniswamy-reddyLayeringProvenanceSystems2009] based on the application, so a single number for overhead is not sufficient.
+  The performance overhead of a single provenance collector varies from <1% to 23% [@muniswamy-reddyLayeringProvenanceSystems2009] than without provenance depending on the application, so a single number for overhead is not sufficient.
   We develop a statistical model for predicting the overhead of \$X application in \$Y provenance collector based on \$Y provenance collector's performance on our benchmark suite and \$X application's performance characteristics (e.g., number of I/O syscalls).

 The remainder of the paper is structured as follows. [^RMM: Outline paper structure here.]